 Bathing was seen as an unnecessary luxury, but monks were expected to wash at the beginning of each day and before meals.
 The Water Tower, a Romanesque gem, was built in the 12th century by Prior Wibert.
 A highly sophisticated system for the time, it brought water in by lead pipes from a spring just outside of Canterbury.

-Make sure to visit the herb garden nearby.
+Make sure to visit the herb garden and dormitory ruins nearby.